zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

   from airportdelays a
  where  a.id = 10;
 ```
-and we can see the change we just did in the result
+and we can see the change we just did in the result:

 American Airlines Inc.,JetBlue Airways,Continental Air Lines Inc.,Delta Air Lines Inc.,AirTran Airways Corporation,America West Airlines Inc.,Northwest Airlines Inc.,ATA Airlines d/b/a ATA,**Oracle Air Lines Inc.**,US Airways Inc.,Southwest Airlines Co.